Sunday 8th March; Attenborough Centre for Creative Arts, University of Sussex.

 The new venue – the Attenborough Centre – is a purpose-built performing arts facility on the University of Sussex campus, close to the seaside town of Brighton and beautiful parkland.
 More info can be found on the ACCA Website

 Watch this page and follow #scabaSpring20 for updates.
-Entry forms will be published in December.
+The contest schedule and entry form can be downloaded HERE

 Sunday 31st May; The Hawth, Crawley 24 minute Entertainment programme.